 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, St. Marks is worth considering.

-Being a small city, St. Marks does not have a public transit system used by locals to get to and from work.
+St. Marks is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, St. Marks ranks among the least educated cities in the nation, as only 4.56% of people over 25 have a bachelor's degree or advanced degree.
+St. Marks ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.56% of people over 25 have a college degree.

 The per capita income in St. Marks in 2022 was $26,462, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $105,848 for a family of four.